 As you can imagine, this event takes a lot of planning.
 We expect concerned individuals like you to join us from the local D.C.
 Metro area and across the country.
 The procession will take place on Saturday morning, October 18.
 The display will be open both Saturday and Sunday.
 We'll need volunteers on Friday, October 17 and Monday, October 20 for setup and takedown of the Soul Boxes.
 We will also need volunteer guides and Box-making coaches throughout the weekend.
 Watch our website, our social media @soulboxproject and our newsletter for sign-up information.

-We will be working with the local tourism board to secure group rates for lodging.
 Check back here and on Facebook, Instagram and Twitter @soulboxproject.
 We’ll share information as we receive it.
 If you are sure you want to attend, let us know now.

 There’s enough shouting – especially around gun issues.
 We believe the spectacle of hundreds of people respectfully carrying tens of thousands of Soul Boxes in thoughtful silence aligns with our mission.
 The Soul Box Project is about the victims.
 We are revealing the number of lives torn apart by gunfire.
 It is up to visitors to take actions that align with their beliefs.
 Read our mission.